 One, since you are not selling your stocks, there are no capital gains taxes to be concerned with.
 The second advantage is that any of your stocks that were purchased over a year ago that have a current value greater than their original cost can be donated and become eligible for a tax deduction equal to the full fair market value of the stock.

 This is a trust that you establish by transferring assets into the trust and donating a stream of income from the assets to a charitable organization each year.
-Money left over in the trust at the end of the period you’ve established to donate can be disbursed to other beneficiaries or held in the trust.
+Money left in the trust at the end of the period you’ve established to donate can be disbursed to other beneficiaries or held in the trust.
 Your gift tax deduction is immediate and based on the value of the income stream to the charity.
-Not only is this great for transferring wealth to your heirs, it also provides consistent cash flow to the charity of your choice.
+Not only is this great for transferring wealth to your heirs, but it also provides consistent cash flow to the charity of your choice.
 The only disadvantage is that it requires annual administrative management.

 A CRT is similar to a CLT, with one big difference.
 In a CRT, the beneficiaries and donors are paid first, receiving their stream of income before the charitable organization does.
 However, this is beneficial as it gives you and your beneficiaries income and diversifies your investments.